 Navigation between CSS and markup files

 There are several methods you can use to navigate from a CSS file to a markup file and vice versa.
-For instance, you can invoke Navigate to usage on a CSS selector or class and navigate to a usage inside markup file:
+For instance, you can invoke Usages of Symbol Ctrl+Alt+F7 on a CSS selector or class and navigate to a usage inside markup file:

-In order to navigate from a markup file to a CSS file, you can use the Go To Declaration feature:
+In order to navigate from a markup file to a CSS file, you can use the Go to Declaration feature Ctrl+B:

 You can easily find where a certain CSS property or selector is used both within the current file and in a larger scope.
-For example, when you have multiple CSS files in your solution, applying Find Usages over a selector in one of these files finds all occurrences of the selector in all remaining files: ReSharper also can highlight usages:
+For example, when you have multiple CSS files in your solution, applying Find Usages Alt+F7 over a selector in one of these files finds all occurrences of the selector in all remaining files:

 Go To Matched Tags

-This navigation feature allows you to find all HTML tags that are matched by a specific CSS selector.
-To invoke this feature, place the caret on a CSS selector and press Ctrl+Shift+G or choose Matched tags.in the main menu, then choose Matched tags,
+This navigation feature allows you to find all HTML and other markup tags that are matched by a specific CSS selector.
+To invoke this feature, place the caret at a CSS selector and press Ctrl+Shift+G or choose Matched tags.in the main menu, then choose